 Formed under the British Columbia Society Act in 2003, BCUOMA has worked hard to continually improve collection and recycling performance in all regions of the province and across all product categories.

 BCUOMA is managed by a multi-stakeholder Board of Directors with representatives from various sectors, including manufacturing, retail, local government and the public at large.
 BCUOMA provides incentives to recyclers to ensure that oil, filters, antifreeze, and containers throughout BC are collected and managed.
-The collectors pick up the materials from generators and publicly-accessible Return Collection Facilities (RCFs) across the province and deliver the materials to the BCUOMA registered processors, where they are processed to the point that they can be reused or sold as raw material inputs for manufacturing or energy products.
+The collectors pick up the materials from generators and publicly accessible recycling centres across the province and deliver the materials to the BCUOMA registered processors, where they are processed to the point that they can be reused or sold as raw material inputs for manufacturing or energy products.

 Why do we need BCUOMA?

-- Recover more used oil, filters and containers
+- Recover more used oil, antifreeze, filters and containers

 - Extend the life of a non-renewable natural resource

-- Provide the recycling industry with oil, plastic and steel
+- Provide the recycling industry with oil, antifreeze, plastic and steel

 - Decrease pollution caused by improper disposal

-- Reduce the amount of non-biodegradable materials in our landfills
+- Reduce the amount of recyclable materials in our landfills

 What happens to the products collected?